 Welcome to my website!
-You'll find several things here: a story about how I caught the clay bug, a gallery of my pots, a blog, a gallery of ceramics from museums I've visited, an annotated list of resources I've found most helpful, even some of my photographs.
+You'll find several things here: a story about how I caught the clay bug, a gallery of my pots, a blog, a gallery of ceramics from museums I've visited, and an annotated list of resources I've found most helpful.
+This is primarily an educational site which I hope will inspire and inform potters, especially those who are new to the craft.
+For instance, the gallery starts with some of the earliest pots I made and continues up to the present so you can find out more information about how and why I made them, glazed them, and fired them.
 I hope you'll come back often to see what's new, that my site will encourage you to "keep practicing" (as Simon Leach likes to say), and that it will help you along in your growth as a potter.
 There's still so much for all of us to learn!

 Nature has taught me a great deal and I've tried to stay attentive to her.
-Trees have been important to my designs.
+Trees have been important to my designs as well as rocks such as geodes and nodules.
 The sea has also inspired me, and things like corals, sponges, even sea slugs have shaped my forms.

 I like playing with contrasts.
 For instance, I might shape the body of a piece as symmetrically as I can with a surface as smooth as I can make it.
 Then I put a handbuilt rim on the top that's been pinched out in an irregular way.
 I think these contrasts add interest to the piece and make it more engaging.
 The design can't all be taken in at a glance but keeps giving you more the more you look at it.

 Since becoming a potter I've been exposed to the work of excellent potters from all parts of the globe from ancient times to the present.
 They inspire me, intimidate me, even discourage me at times because they're so good.
 Their work challenges me to experiment, to take chances, and to risk failure in order to grow.